 Some less common side effects include:

 The same sleep problems do not exist for atomoxetine, but initially it may make your child sleepy or upset her stomach.
 There have been very rare cases of atomoxetine needing to be stopped because it was causing liver damage.
 Rarely atomoxetine increased thoughts of suicide.
-Guanfacine can cause drowsiness, fatigue, or a decrease in blood pressure.
+Guanfacine and clonidine can cause drowsiness, fatigue, or a decrease in blood pressure.

 Most side effects can be relieved by: